Jalott2/brainstorming/features.md

 ## Other
 * chat
-Face to face chst for users to user interaction
+* Face to face chat for users to user interaction
+* skype capability for user to user connection /interaction on site